leanprover-community/mathematics_in_lean/html/_sources/C10_Topology.rst.txt

-Whereas previous chapters relied on mathematical notions that were likely familiar to you, the notion of a filter less well known, even to many working mathematicians.
+Whereas previous chapters relied on mathematical notions that were likely familiar to you, the notion of a filter is less well known, even to many working mathematicians.
 The notion is essential, however, for formalizing mathematics effectively.
 Let us explain why.